Garlic Parmesan Roasted Butternut Squash

 -

-In a large bowl mix olive oil, minced garlic, vegetable bouillon, sea salt, black pepper, and dried thyme; if your bouillon is a paste, loosen it with 1 teaspoon warm water so it disperses evenly.
+In a large bowl, combine the olive oil, minced garlic, vegetable bouillon, sea salt, black pepper, and dried thyme.

 -